LibreTranslate/Locomotive/README.md

 Adiós
 ```

 You'll need a few million sentences to train decent models, and at least ~100k sentences to get some results.
 [OPUS](https://opus.nlpl.eu/) has a good collection of datasets to get started.
 You can also use any of the data sources listed on the [argos-train index](https://github.com/argosopentech/argos-train/blob/master/data-index.json).
+Also check [NLLU](https://nllu.libretranslate.com).

 ## Usage